Cathy0610/2022-VocEmb4SVS/data/readMe.md

-This is the directory to save our demo audio clips.
+This is the directory to save our displayed audio clips.